The air-dried hardwoods are selected for their grain patterns and suitability for framing.

 The selected board is planed and marked out to ensure grain runs around the frame evenly.

 The planed boards are then cut to width, the framing rebate cut out.

 The sides of the frame are cut and then precisely trimmed to ensure a perfect mitre join.

 The frame is then glued, clamped and left to dry.

-The frame is then hand-planed flat.
+The frame corners are then hand-planed flat.

 The corner is now extremely strong as well as aesthetically pleasing.

-Once marked out the archival-quality matt board is cut to size and the window mounts are carefully cut.
+The archival-quality matt board is cut to size and the window mounts are carefully cut.

 A Perfection Framing frame in situ, it's natural appeal adding to the beauty of your home.